RaniaMz/FastAPI-HrSystem/README.md

 docker-compose up --build
 ```

-When the application starts, navigate to `http://localhost:8000/docs` and try out the `book` endpoints.
+When the application starts, navigate to `http://localhost:8080/docs` and try out the `Users` endpoints.

 ## Running the tests